Your cart

 How to Wear Perfume: 15 Tips and Tricks

-At first glance, the perfume may seem like scented alcohol, water that you spray on yourself and that's it.
-However, it takes a bit of finesse to learn how to perfume yourself correctly.
+At first glance, perfume might seem like scented alcohol, water you just spray on and that's it.
+However, it takes a little finesse to learn how to apply perfume correctly.

-If you've ever wondered why your perfume only lasts an hour or two, the reason may be that you don't wear it in the best way.
+If you've ever wondered why your perfume only lasts an hour or two, the reason may be that you're not wearing it in the best way.

-Francois Demachy, Dior's perfumer, says that "the best perfumes evoke a memory when you smell them."
+Francois Demachy, Dior perfumer, says that "the best perfumes evoke a memory when you smell them."

-This means that, in order to smell your favorite perfume, it is essential to learn the correct way to apply it.
+This means that, to smell your favorite perfume, it is essential to learn the correct way to apply it.

-This is a guide that consists of several parts so you can learn how to get the most out of your perfume.
+This is a multi-part guide to help you learn how to get the most out of your perfume.

 1. Find your favorite perfume

-This may seem like a no-brainer, but not wearing something you really like will make everything else go to waste.
+This may seem obvious, but not wearing something you really like will make everything else pointless.

-This is why it is important to test the potential perfume many times before buying it.
-Always spray the perfume on the skin when you try it on.
+That's why it's important to test a potential perfume several times before buying it.
+Always spray the perfume on your skin when you test it.

-You can refer to our articles on " Finding Your Scent: Part 1 " and " Part 2 " to guide you in choosing a new fragrance.
+You can consult our articles on " How to find your essence: Part 1 " and " Part 2 " to guide you when choosing a new fragrance.

-One of the most important things to do when finding your favorite perfume is to choose the right perfume concentrations.
+One of the most important things you should do when you find your favorite perfume is to choose the right perfume concentrations.

 All scented products fall into one of these main categories: